HOW MUCH CAN I BORROW CALCULATOR

-A repayment mortgage
+- A repayment mortgage

-A mortgage term of at least 15 years
+- A mortgage term of at least 15 years

-Your general household bills, travel costs, family size are in line with ONS averages
+- Your general household bills, travel costs, family size are in line with ONS averages

-Good credit history
+- Good credit history

-A deposit of at least 10% (or an LTV < 90%)
+- A deposit of at least 10% (or an LTV < 90%)

-How much can I borrow is a very common question and we try hard to give a reasonably accurate answer here on our mortgage affordability calculator.
+Hopefully you now have a good idea of how much you can borrow.
+We try hard to give a reasonably accurate answer here on our mortgage affordability calculator.
 Remember, that all lenders operate with a different rule book, our mortgage calculator and the guidance given are designed to try and represent the most typical outcomes.